Humanity has a ‘brief and rapidly closing window’ to avoid a hotter, deadly future, U.N. climate report says

 “This abdication of leadership is criminal,” Guterres added.
 “The world’s biggest polluters are guilty of arson of our only home.”

-Yet if there is a glimmer of hope in the more than 2,000-page report, it is that the world still has a chance to choose a less catastrophic path.
+Yet if there is a glimmer of hope in the more than 3,500-page report, it is that the world still has a chance to choose a less catastrophic path.
 While some climate impacts are destined to worsen, the amount that Earth ultimately warms is not yet written in stone.

 The report makes clear, however, that averting the worst-case scenarios will require nothing less than transformational change on a global scale.